Dale0311/RRD/README.md

 2. create a errorElement prop to any of the route inside the router
 3. @error component import useRouteError and instantiate a variable
 4. display error

+### action

+- it is the "writes" to route loader "gets"
+- normally in action fn, we use try catch block

+### Forms in rrd

+- keeps track of all the inputs and typically sends it to a action fn

+props:

+1. replace - to remove the login in the history stack types of redirecting:

+1. @fn
+   redirect
+   useNavigate
+2. @component
+   Navigate
+   Redirect

+### useNavigation
+- useNavigation is use when we perform action and loader
+- we can catch the state of our action/loader